Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: The Lorentz-Minkowski space

+We do not define the angle between two unit spacelike (or timelike) vectors of $\e_1^2$ that do not belong to the same component of $\u_1^2$, neither the angle between a spacelike and timelike vectors.
+See more justifications in Th. \ref{te-angle}. \item Finally, a third case appears if the plane containing both vectors is lightlike.
+Necessarily, $u$ and $v$ are not timelike.
+Here we do not define the angle between two (spacelike) vectors. \end{enumerate}

-We end this section with the definition of {\it timelike orientation} .
-Before, we recall the notion of orientation in any vector space.
-For this, in the set of all bases of $\r^3$, we consider the equivalence relation $R$ given by $ B R B'$ if the matrix that changes both bases has positive determinant.
+We give the definition of {\it timelike orientation}.
+First, we recall the notion of orientation in any vector space.
+For this, in the set of all ordered basis of $\r^3$, we consider the equivalence relation $\thicksim_o$ given by $ B \thicksim_o B'$ if the change of basis matrix has positive determinant.
 There exist exactly two equivalence classes, called orientations of $\r^3$.
-When we fix one of them, we say that $\r^3$ is oriented (with this orientation).
-Exactly, when we say that $\r^3$ is oriented we mean the ordered pair $(\r^3,[B])$, where $B$ is a base.
-In such case, if $B'$ is any base, we say that $B'$ is positive oriented if $B'\in[B]$; on the contrary, we say that $B'$ is negative oriented.
+Fix a basis $B$.
+Given other basis $B'$, we say that $B'$ is positively oriented if $B'\thicksim_o B$; on the contrary, we say that $B'$ is negatively oriented.
+Moreover, the choice of the ordered pair $(\r^3,[B])$ reads saying that $\r^3$ is oriented (by $B$),

-In Minkowski space $\e_1^3$ there is not sense to talk again of orientation, since this is defined in $\r^3$ as vector space, but not as metric space.
-The timelike orientation that we want to introduce is a metric concept, because we use the Lorentzian metric $\langle,\rangle$.
-Thus, there is not relation between both notions.
+In Minkowski space $\e_1^3$ and since the background space is $\r^3$, the notion of orientation is the same.
+The timelike orientation that we introduce is a metric concept because we use the Lorentzian metric $\langle,\rangle$ and thus, there is not relation with the above notion.